How to Write a Cover Letter in 2023 (Layout, Template and Examples)

 2nd Paragraph

-- Write a short but concise summary of your skills, experience, and achievements, but don’t overdo it.
-The resume will have covered the skills section.
+• Please write a concise summary of your skills, experience, and achievements, but don’t overdo it.
+The resume will cover the skills section.

 3rd paragraph

-- For example, an article post on your favorite social media platform might have drawn your attention to the company.
+• For example, an article posted on your favorite social media platform might have drawn your attention to the company.
 Or maybe it’s been a lifelong dream to work with them.

-- Don’t make up stories or give false information as this could ruin your credibility.
-Provide accurate details that you could still remember even when invited for an interview.
+• Don’t make up stories or give false information, which could ruin your credibility.
+Provide accurate details you could remember even when invited for an interview.

 Closing Paragraph

-- Words like “Yours Sincerely,” “Best Regards,” are highly recommended because they offer a professional approach.
+• Words like “Yours Sincerely” and “Best Regards,” are highly recommended because they offer a professional approach.

 4. Proofreading | Cover Letter Review

-Always read through the letter to correct any mistakes and make the message as clean as your intentions.
-Ask family members and friends to run through it or use a grammar checking website like Grammarly to correct any mistakes.
+Always read through the letter to correct mistakes and make the message as clear as your intentions.
+Ask family members and friends to run through it or use a grammar-checking website like Grammarly to correct any mistakes.

 Cover Letter Layout

-The layout of a cover letter is fairly straight forward but we’ve provided an easy to follow infographic to help make it a bit more visual.
-While the header, body and closing sections are extremely important, you can also see how we implemented the contact information into the letter.
+The layout of a cover letter is fairly straightforward, but we’ve provided an easy-to-follow infographic to help make it a bit more visual.
+While the header, body, and closing sections are crucial, you can also see how we implemented the contact information into the letter.

 Cover Letter Template